 When You Can Legally Break a Lease in Colorado

-No matter where you live, if you are a member of the uniformed services and are activated for duty in another country or get reassigned to another station you can legally break your lease.
-All military members are protected by the War and National Defense Servicemembers Civil Relief Act, 50 App.
+No matter where you live, if you’re a member of the uniformed services and are activated for duty in another country or get reassigned to another station you can legally break your lease.
+All military members are protected by the Service members Civil Relief Act, 50 App.
 U.S.C.A. §§ 501.

 Living Conditions Are Unsafe

 Anytime a landlord violates the local or state health and safety codes you have the right to leave.
+In these cases, the landlord is in breach of Warranty of Habitability.
 This is considered a “constructive eviction” since the landlord failed to provide safe living conditions that required you to leave.
 Colo.
 Rev. Stat. § 38-12-507 outlines the procedure renters must take to legally leave before the lease is up.

 The Landlord Breaches the Contract